survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you empty an input now, the new logic should trigger and get rid of the `Note` in question.
+Try erasing an input now.
+The new logic should kick in and get rid of the `Note`.
+The idea is exactly the same as earlier.
+We just perform a different operation over the data.

+We have a fairly well working little application now.
+Our `App` has grown somewhat due to new logic introduced but apart from that we are doing quite fine.
+You should understand how props and state work by now.
+There's a lot more than that to React, though.

 T> We just introduced some interesting behavior to our system.
 As we track edit state on `Note` level, this means if you remove an item before the edited `Note`, the same old element remains edited.
 If we want to edit specific data, our data model should change to take this in count.
 Can you see how?